marty1912/psychojs_numerical_order/README.md

 ![executive task design](./pictures_readme/design_exe.png)

+### Instructions

+The instructions were created using a powerpoint presentation which can be found [here](./html/images/Bilder Instruktion.pptx).

 ### Literature

 Baddeley, A. (2000).
 The episodic buffer: A new component of working memory?
 Trends in Cognitive Sciences, 4(11), 417–423. https://doi.org/10.1016/S1364-6613(00)01538-2